The Sanders Book Prize of the American Philosophical Association.

 The author of the winning book will receive $7,000 from the Marc Sanders Foundation.
 The inaugural prize was awarded during the prize reception at the Pacific Division meeting of the APA in 2014, and after that, annually at the Eastern Division.

-This volume argues that hard ontology faces an entirely different challenge, which remains even if the threat of quantifier variance can be avoided.
+In this volume Amie Thomasson argues that hard ontology faces an entirely different challenge, which remains even if the threat of quantifier variance can be avoided.
 The challenge comes from the ‘easy approach to ontology’: a view that is arguably the heir to Carnap’s own position.
 The book aims to develop “the easy approach” to ontological questions, where ontological questions can be answered by undertaking trivial inferences from uncontroversial premises, making prolonged disputes about such questions out of place.

 An honorable mention goes to Elliott Sober (University of Wisconsin–Madison) for his book, Ockham’s Razors: A User’s Manual (Cambridge University Press).

 Berislav Marušić explores the question of how we, as agents, should weigh evidence when assessing our future actions.
 We frequently make promises or resolutions despite evidence that carrying out these actions will be difficult.
 In doing so, our resolutions and promises seem irrational or insincere.
 Marušić argues that, provided it is important to us to do something, we can rationally believe that we will do it, even if our belief goes against the evidence.